Skip to main content

 Frequently asked questions

 Do I need a Google Business Profile?
-It is one of the strongest signals you can give, because it is the primary data feed for local AI answers.
+It is one of the strongest signals you can give, because it is the primary data feed for local answers.
 Keep it complete and current.

 Can you guarantee I will be the one ChatGPT recommends?
 No, and no honest marketer can.
 The engines change constantly.
 We show you the citation roadmap, build the signals that move you up it, and put the live numbers in front of you.